BUS 114 Principles of Supervision

 This covers addresses the strategic implications of sourcing and supplier relationships in the context of supply chain management.
 Critical elements including identifying and selecting suppliers, negotiating contract terms and conditions, implementing contracts, and measuring performance in the context of the organization’s strategic plans are covered.
 Practical examples of sourcing excellence are provided.

-The course is the capstone for the Media Management specialization that is designed to integrate media management concepts in to a strategic plan.
+The course is designed to integrate media management concepts in to a strategic plan.
 The course is focused on building and implementing the media strategies for an integrated and comprehensive plan that is consistent with an institution’s vision and mission and follows standard strategic planning theory and practice.